HumzahChoudry/swift-inheritance-basics-web-112017/README.md

 This version of the override will now print the `Item`'s information as normal, and *then* it print the additional line with the expiration date.

-When working with Cocoa and Cocoa Touch, you will see this pattern of calling the superclass's implementation during an override:
+When working with Cocoa, you will see this pattern of calling the superclass's implementation during an override:

 ```swift
 class ViewController: UIViewController {